 Our nationwide network of professionals allows RESCOM to complete projects both quickly and accurately.

 Joe founded RESCOM Environmental Corp. in 1996.
-His 29 years of industry experience qualify him as an environmental professional as defined by the Environmental Protection Agency.
+With over 30 years of industry experience, Joe is a qualified environmental professional as defined by the Environmental Protection Agency.

-Bill has 18 years of industry experience.
+Bill has over 20 years of industry experience.
 He currently directs national market development.

-Jamie has 12 years of experience in compliance.
+Jamie has over 15 years of experience in environmental compliance.
 Currently, Jamie works with the leadership team to organize and execute business objectives related to cultural resources.
 Jamie is also responsible for staffing, quality control, database management, and web operations.
 Jamie is also a Professor of Practice at Purdue University Fort Wayne (Indiana) where she teaches Archaeology courses.

 Jamie has a B.A. in Anthropology from Indiana University (Fort Wayne, Indiana), an M.A. in Anthropology from Ball State University (Muncie, Indiana), and an M.L.I.S. from Indiana University (Indianapolis, Indiana).
 She is a Secretary of the Interior qualified archaeologist and historian.
 Jamie is also listed on the Register of Professional Archaeologists.

 Jamie began her career in compliance as an archaeological field technician at Ball State University.
 She has national experience communicating with SHPOs, governments, and interested parties.
 She has conducted many field surveys, literature reviews, record searches, archaeological testing, and mitigations, and she has written several archaeology, SHPO, and NEPA reports.
 In addition, Jamie has several years of cataloging and curation management experience.